Most beautiful women in the USSR

 In 1975, the actress went to the US, married an American pilot and became an American citizen.

 Elena Safonova – Charlotte Rampling of the Soviet cinema.
 The actress became widely known in 1985 after her role of Olga in the film Winter Cherry.
-In 1990 she starred in the film Taxi Blues directed by Pavel Lungin, where she played Nina.
+In 1990 she played the role of Nina in the film Taxi Blues directed by Pavel Lungin.

 Lilita Ozolinja – Marion Davies of the Soviet cinema.
 Latvian actress became famous for her role of Martha in the TV series Long Way in the Dunes.
 She even received the State Prize of the USSR.
 Viewers called the actress “the Latvian sun.”